jesse-wei/COMP311-circuits/README.md

 * This functions as a clock because each NOT gate (and all gates) have $t_{pd}$, propagation delay.
   * In the real world, $t_{pd}$ depends on how the inverter was manufactured and other factors, so this is not a good implementation.
-* Any wire from from the circuit oscillate between 0 and 1.
+* Any wire from the circuit oscillates between 0 and 1.

 ### Truth table